7Grn/Mobile-WuWa-Config/README.md

 <details>
 <summary>📂 File Location Path</summary>
 <a id="file-location"></a>
-To access or modify configuration files for **Wuthering Waves**, navigate to the following folder on your Android device:
+To access or modify configuration files for *Wuthering Waves*, navigate to the following folder of your Android device:

 ```
 Internal Storage/